 London Gatwick Airport is located 3.1 miles north of the centre of Crawley, West Sussex, and 29.5 miles south of Central London.

-London Gatwick is the second largest international airport in London, after Heathrow, and the second busiest Airport in the UK, and has the world's busiest single-use runway averaging fifty two aircraft movements an hour.
+London Gatwick is the second largest international airport in London, after Heathrow, and the second busiest Airport in the UK, and has the world's busiest single-use runway averaging fifty five aircraft movements an hour.
 The airport is owned and operated by Gatwick Airport Limited, a wholly owned subsidiary of Ivy Holdco Limited.